FlatLang/Airship/README.md

     --target-runtime, --runtime, -r    Specify the target runtime the binary will build for --file, -f                         Specify an explicit flat.json file to reference when running the Airship commands
+    --source, -s                       Specify an explicit package source to reference when running the Airship commands
     --debug, -d                        Print the command used to compile the package to stdout and exit
     --sync, -s                         Run the compilation synchronously